-So whilst all our new home habits are adding up to do some good, we can’t forget about the work place.
-By being an employee that pushes forward sustainable practices in your office or place of work, you can make a difference, both from a social perspective, by addressing equal pay and diversity, as well as from an environmental impact.
+So whilst all our new home habits are adding up to do some good, we can’t forget about the workplace.
+By being an employee that pushes forward the best sustainable practices in your office or place of work, you can make a difference, both from a social perspective, by addressing equal pay and diversity, as well as from an environmental impact.

 - Office buildings use approximately 19% of all energy consumed in the United States.

 - The U.S. uses approximately 68 million trees each year to produce paper and paper products.

 Exploring ways that you can implore your office and employer to be more sustainable is a great start, a step up from this would be getting your business to adopt more sustainable practices in their day to day and not just in the office.